PennyLaneAI/qml/glossary.rst

         Automatically computing derivatives of the steps of computer programs.

     :doc:`Barren Plateaus </demos/tutorial_local_cost_functions>`
-        Areas in the cost landscape at which the gradient of a parameterized circuit disappear.
-The mortal enemy of many a variational algorithm, the variance of the gradient at these points is also close to 0.
+        Areas in the cost landscape where the gradient of a parameterized circuit disappears.
+The mortal enemy of many a variational algorithm, the variance of the gradient at these points is also close to zero in all directions.

     :doc:`Circuit Ansatz </glossary/circuit_ansatz>`
         An ansatz is a basic architecture of a circuit, i.e., a set of gates that act on